Got a claim from a major flood, storm or natural disaster?

 How long does all this take?

 It depends on the extent and severity of your damage.
-Priority is given to those people who are vulnerable and those who have major damage affecting their ability to live in the home.
+Priority is given to those people who are in vulnerable circumstances and those who have major damage affecting their ability to live in the home.

 Here’s an estimate the timeframes we are seeing for each step: